micmejia/bible-dump/NKJV/Genesis/Gen 17.md

 And I will establish My covenant between Me and you and your descendants after you in their generations, for an everlasting covenant, to be God to you and your descendants after you.

 ###### 8
-Also I give to you and your descendants after you the land in[^f] which you are a stranger, all the land of Canaan, as an everlasting possession; and I will be their God."
+Also I give to you and your descendants after you the land in which you are a stranger, all the land of Canaan, as an everlasting possession; and I will be their God."

 ###### 9
 And God said to Abraham: "As for you, you shall keep My covenant, you and your descendants after you throughout their generations.